Denoising Diffused Embeddings: a Generative Approach for Hypergraphs: Introduction

 Generative models are designed to produce data that mimics the features and structures of real-world observed data.
-Among these, diffusion models \citep{sohl2015deep,song2020score,ho2020denoising} have recently revolutionized applications such as image and audio generation, outperforming previous state-of-the-art methods like generative adversarial networks \citep{creswell2018generative,goodfellow2020generative} and variational autoencoders \citep{kingma2013auto,kingma2019introduction}.
+Among these, diffusion models (\citealp{sohl2015deep}, \citetalias{song2020score}, \citealp{ho2020denoising}) have recently revolutionized applications such as image and audio generation, outperforming previous state-of-the-art methods like generative adversarial networks \citep[GAN,][]{creswell2018generative,goodfellow2020generative} and variational autoencoders \citep[VAE,][]{kingma2013auto,kingma2019introduction}.
 For an overview of recent progress on diffusion models, see \cite{chen2024opportunities}.
 Despite numerous methodological innovations, most diffusion models operate in continuous spaces.
 However, the discrete nature of hyperlinks requires generative models tailored to discrete spaces.
-Existing graph generative models \citep{you2018graphrnn,chen2023efficient} focus on generating new discrete adjacency matrices, which are unsuitable for hyperlink generation because hyperlinks are discrete sets that cannot be represented by adjacency matrices.
-Efforts to extend diffusion models to general discrete data include \cite{austin2021structured} and \cite{loudiscrete}, but these approaches are computationally intensive.
-They work directly with high-dimensional discrete variables and fail to account for the unique properties of hypergraphs, such as their low-rank structures \citep{thibeault2024low}.
-Consequently, these methods may suffer from slow sampling convergence and suboptimal estimation performance.
+Efforts to extend diffusion models to general discrete data include \cite{austin2021structured} and \cite{loudiscrete}, which operate directly on high-dimensional discrete variables and do not account for the unique characteristics and low-rank structure of hypergraphs \citep{thibeault2024low}.
+Consequently, these methods may exhibit slow convergence in training and sampling, yield suboptimal performance, and lack interpretability in hypergraph generation tasks.
+Existing graph generative models (\citealp{you2018graphrnn}, \citetalias{chen2023efficient}) focus on generating new discrete adjacency matrices, which are unsuitable for hyperlink generation because hyperlinks are discrete sets that cannot be represented by adjacency matrices.